f4b6a3/tsid-creator/README.md

 // Discord Epoch starts in the first millisecond of 2015 Instant customEpoch = Instant.parse("2015-01-01T00:00:00.000Z");

-// a function that returns NULL, making the factory to
-// INCREMENT the counter when the millisecond changes IntFunction<byte[]> randomFunction = (x) -> null;

 // a factory that returns TSIDs similar to Discord Snowflakes TsidFactory factory = TsidFactory.builder()
-		.withRandomFunction(randomFunction)
 		.withCustomEpoch(customEpoch)
 		.withNode(node)
 		.build();